HitomiTenshi/dekinai/README.md

     }

     # Regex location for deletion URLs.
 Note no / (slash) sign at the end of proxy_pass, because I want
-    # dekinai to receive the current path here.
+    # Dekinai to receive the current path here.
     location ~* ^/[^/]+/[^/]+/?$ {
         proxy_pass http://dekinai;
     }